Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-The Department of Anesthesia, Perioperative and Pain Medicine is home to four divisions and multiple programs:
+The Department of Anesthesiology, Perioperative and Pain Medicine is home to four divisions and multiple programs:

 Division of Perioperative Anesthesia: Provides anesthesia before, during and shortly after inpatient surgical procedures.
 The division operates a patient-centered, multidisciplinary system of coordinated care that strives for better health, better health care and reduced costs of care.
 These goals are met through shared decision-making and seamless continuity of care for the surgical patient, from the decision for surgery through recovery, discharge and follow up.